FACTBOX-Reaction to the death of South Africa's Desmond Tutu | Politics

 THABO MAKGOBA, ARCHBISHOP OF CAPE TOWN "Desmond Tutu's legacy is moral strength, moral courage and clarity.
 He felt with the people.
 In public and alone, he cried because he felt people's pain.
 And he laughed – no, not just laughed, he cackled with delight when he shared their joy."

 "Our Palestinian people lost a strong supporter of their march towards freedom and independence.
-Father Desmond Tutu spent his entire life struggling against racism and defending human rights and especially on the Palestinian land."
-WASEL ABU YOUSSEF, MEMBER OF THE EXECUTIVE COMMITTEE OF THE PALESTINE LIBERATION ORGANISATION
+Father Desmond Tutu spent his entire life struggling against racism and defending human rights."

-"Father Desmond Tutu was one of the biggest supporters of the Palestinian cause.
-He had always advocated the rights of the Palestinians to gain their freedom and rejected Israeli occupation and Apartheid."
-BRITISH BILLIONAIRE BUSINESSMAN RICHARD BRANSON

-"The world has lost a giant.
-He was a brave leader, a mischievous delight, a profound thinker and a dear friend ...
-He used his incredible moral courage to bridge divides and showed all of us how we have one common humanity."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)